Robotic Welding Processes

 Imagine having your partner at work be a robot instead of a human.
 Some businesses already use collaborative robots.
 These machines have a people-friendly design that allows for easy interfacing with humans.
 Sensors make these robots capable of gathering information and reacting to changing situations.

 To solve this problem, engineers have created increasingly more durable collaborative robots that could work with people in industrial applications.
-The designers of these machines hope to reduce the number of 90% of tasks that could be done automatically and aren’t.
+Implementing these solutions can reduce conversion costs up to 15% and save up to 40% on applications when using robotics with other technologies.

 Collaborative robots could integrate into manual welding areas to supplement the work of human welders.
-With such changes, expect to see even more growth than the market already exhibits.
+With such changes, expect even more growth than the market already exhibits.

 3. A Growing Market

-Both the transportation and automotive markets continue to embrace technological innovations that improve productivity.
+The transportation and automotive markets continue embracing technological innovations that improve productivity.
 Welding robots are critical parts of these industries’ operations.
-Due to growth in these sectors, over the five years from 2018 to 2023, the use of robotic welders will increase at a compound annual growth rate of 8.91%.
+Based on the continued growth in these sectors, the welding industry is estimated to be valued at over $11 million by 2028, with a compound annual growth rate of 14.5% from 2021 to 2028.

-Increasing demand for cars around the world puts pressure on the transportation industry and automotive sector to raise production.
+Increasing demand for cars worldwide puts pressure on the transportation and automotive sectors to raise production.
 More production will require investing in machinery, such as robotic welding arms, that increases the speed and accuracy of the vehicle-building process.

-You don’t need to invest in your own robotic welders to access the benefits of using them.
+You don’t need to invest in your robotic welders to access the benefits of using them.
 Doing so will require much more time and money than most businesses can spend.
-Instead, trust your welding projects to the professionals at Summit Steel & Manufacturing.
+Instead, trust your welding projects with Summit Steel & Manufacturing professionals.
 We have a 120,000-square-foot facility in Reading, Pennsylvania, where our robotic welding machinery operates.
 Our experts all hold AWS certification to ensure the accuracy of the welding projects we complete using robots.
-These automated services need supervision and correct programming to do the job well, and having certified technicians behind that programming ensures the robots correctly execute their tasks.
+These automated services need supervision and correct programming to do the job well and having certified technicians behind that programming ensures the robots correctly execute their tasks.

 At Summit Steel, we want to offer your business a one-stop solution for any metal fabrication or metalworking project.
 For more information about our robotic welding or any of our one-stop-shop services, contact us today.